PatWalters/metk/README.md

 #### Installation

 The metk toolkit works under both Python 2.7 and Python 3.6.
-Seriously though people, it's been 9 years why are you still using 2.7?
 Installation is relatively painless.

 1. Install the dependencies, you can do this with pip
 ```